jigx-com/jigx-docs-examples/docs/Actions/go-to.md

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-o3gCYRbZdD4iyLoJ-oCNJ-20250225-071422.png" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-o3gCYRbZdD4iyLoJ-oCNJ-20250225-071422.png" size="82" width="1224" height="2466" position="center" caption="Go to onSuccess" alt="go-to onSuccess"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-o3gCYRbZdD4iyLoJ-oCNJ-20250225-071422.png" size="82" position="center" caption="Go to onSuccess" alt="go-to onSuccess"}
 :::

 :::VerticalSplitItem
 In this example, the go-back action is associated with the submit-form action.
 After we enter the signature and press the "Sign" button, the submit-form action is performed and then the go-to action redirects us to the next page.

-**Examples
+**Examples:**
-**See the full example using dynamic data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-actions/go-to/dynamic/go-to-on-success/go-to-on-success.jigx" target="_blank">GitHub</a>.&#x20;
+See the full example using dynamic data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-actions/go-to/dynamic/go-to-on-success/go-to-on-success.jigx).
 :::
 ::::